| |

 |

-In 2004, I snapped a shot of a billboard for Ellens Energy Adventure, starring Ellen DeGeneres and Bill Nye the “Science Guy.”
+The billboard in the first photo of the trio above advertised Ellen’s Energy Adventure, starring Ellen DeGeneres and Bill Nye the “Science Guy.”

-The billboard, located in a landscaped area between Universe of Energy and Wonders of Life looked out-of-place between these pavilions.
+Located in a landscaped area between Universe of Energy and Wonders of Life, it looked out-of-place between these Future World pavilions.

-In September 1996, the newer Ellens Energy Adventure show replaced the original 1982 version of Universe of Energy, but the attraction was still called Universe of Energy and its signage remained unchanged.
+In September 1996, the newer Ellen’s Energy Adventure show replaced the original 1982 version of Universe of Energy, but the pavilion’s name and signage remained the same.

-The billboard communcated to guests that there was a new experience inside the building, but that Audio-Animatronic dinosaurs were still part of show.
+The billboard told guests that a new experience was inside the building, but that Audio-Animatronic dinosaurs were still part of show.

-Presumably, by now, very few people remember the original 1982 version, and theres no reason to have a billboard.
+Presumably, very few people remember the original 1982 version, and there’s no longer any reason to have a billboard.

 |